 GL’s client-server-based test platforms provide the users the capability of remote operation, automation, and multi-site connectivity through APIs and various clients such as Java, TCL, VB, Python and C#.
 The APIs allows for programmatic and automated control over all functions of test platform.
 Each server can receive multiple client connections and offer independent execution to each client.
 Likewise, a single client can connect to multiple servers, including servers running different protocols, permitting complex test cases.

 Client provides a simple scripting language, with programming facilities such as looping, procedures, and variables.
 The Client application includes a packaged library file that enables communication with the Server from the client environment.
 The advantage of such communication enables user to control application by sending commands and receiving responses in a scripting language already familiar to many users.

-The Client (TCL, Python, VBScript, Java, and .Net) runs the scripts instructing CLI Server to run the script to perform the specific test like Protocol Simulation, Monitoring, Record Playback, BERT, RFC 2544 etc. Whenever the client wants to execute a particular section in the script it sends a User Event to perform that action and in turn the CLI Server sends the result back to the client using Report Events so that the client can take appropriate actions.
+The Client (Python, Java, TCL and others) runs the scripts instructing CLI Server to run the script to perform the specific test like Protocol Simulation, Monitoring, Record Playback, BERT, RFC 2544 etc. Whenever the client wants to execute a particular section in the script it sends a User Event to perform that action and in turn the CLI Server sends the result back to the client using Report Events so that the client can take appropriate actions.

 MAPS™ APIs (for IP, TDM, Wireless, Analog)

 GL's Message Automation & Protocol Simulation (MAPS™) is a flexible, script driven platform used to generate protocol signaling messages and various traffic that makes it an appropriate test tool for almost any testing paradigm.
 The call control scripts can automatically handle the generation and reception of bearer traffic over the established call.